iotaledger/iota-wiki/tutorials/pages/shimmerevm-dapp-voting.md

-# Create a simple Voting dApp on ShimmerEVM
+# Create a Simple Voting dApp on ShimmerEVM

 ## Goal